Twitter

 • The academy website has a dedicated Curriculum section which explains each subject in detail, and how it is taught to each year group including any specific topics or focus, and details of exams and assessments

-• The “My Child At School” (MCAS) App is available to all parents/carers and, among other things, provides information about their child’s achievements
+• The “My Child At School” (MCAS) App is available to all parents/carers and, amongst other things, provides information about their child’s achievements

 • Staff are available via email for any parent who may wish to contact them and find out more about what their child is learning